LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ##### Test user's challenge analysis

 Assume we have one participants who doesn't have any knowledge about the penetration test, penetration test tool, what is CVE, how to do the attack, based on the question.
-He want to use ChartGPT to help he catch the flag.
+He want to use ChatGPT to help he catch the flag.
 Now he know 5 points based on the challenge question:

 1. One IP run a web service program and he need to run some cmd to solve the problem.
 2. Something named "penetration test".